Returning the Pack

 Can you get account numbers for me?

-We can try to assist you, but the best way is for you to check any documents you hold – bank accounts, statements, on-line banking etc – or simply call the lender and ask them for the number.
+Our PPI Check process aims to identify any PPI that you held as far back as your lender’s records go.
+Depending on your lenders’ records, they may need an account number or documentation from you at some point.
+We can try to assist you, but the best way to find the number is for you to check any documents you hold – bank accounts, statements, on-line banking etc – or simply call the lender and ask for the number.
 You have a right to the information.
 Click here for a list of Bank & Lender Contact Numbers.